emdash/brainbox/manual.md

 prefer.
 In the remainder of this document, bucket names are chosen to help elucidate examples.

+#### Buckets are Ephemeral.

+Buckets are intended for short-term use.
+Bucket contents are not stored in the database history, and are not affected by `undo` and `redo`.
+Avoid the long-term use of buckets.

 ### Using Saved Query Results ###